 The respected social network Quora is great for knowledge-based branding and self-promotion.
 A financial planning firm that is active in Quora can set their account to post answers directly to WordPress.

 Visual representations of data are as old as math tables and maps, but they have always been very effective.
-Data visualization content is three times more likely to be shared than a text article, and online businesses that regularly post infographics report getting nearly 15 percent more Web traffic on the day of publishing.
+Data visualization content is three times more likely to be shared than a text article, and online businesses that regularly post infographics report getting nearly 15% more Web traffic on the day of publishing.

 In the age of YouTube, many people find it easy to dismiss podcasts as relics from the iPod era; however, marketing analysts report that podcast subscribers tend to become loyal clients and customers.
 There are two keys to podcast success: production values and distribution channels.
 Creating quality podcasts is easier said than done, but it can be very rewarding as part of your strategy for brand development.